antmicro/jetson-orin-baseboard/doc/source/gmsl.md

 media-ctl -d /dev/media0 --set-v4l2 '"ser_1_ch_0":1[fmt:YUYV8_1X16/1920x1080]'
 media-ctl -d /dev/media0 --set-v4l2 '"des_ch_1":0[fmt:YUYV8_1X16/1920x1080]'
 ```
-### Image
+### Capturing frames
-To capture a given number of frames from the camera just run
+To capture a given number of frames from the camera just run:
 ```
 v4l2-ctl -d<camera_number> --stream-mmap --stream-count=<number_of_frames> --stream-to=cam0_image.raw
 ```
-or use gstreamer
+Or use GStreamer:
 ```
 gst-launch-1.0 v4l2src device=<camera_device> num-buffers=<number_of_frames> ! filesink location=cam0_image.raw
 ```
-for ov5640 number of frames should be > 3, since ov5640 needs a few frames to roll out.
+For OV5640 number of frames should be > 3, since OV5640 needs a few frames to roll out before the stream stabilizes.

-### Video feed
+### Live video feed
 This requires Jetson Orin Baseboard to be connected to some screen via HDMI.
+To stream the feed from a camera to an X11 window:
 ```
 gst-launch-1.0 v4l2src device=<camera_device> ! xvimagesink
 ```

-The above command will stream the feed from camera to an X11 window.
-To capture two feeds simultaneously run
+To capture two feeds simultaneously:
 ```
 gst-launch-1.0 \
 v4l2src device=/dev/video1 ! \